idirlab/freebases/README.md

 --eval_interval 100000 --log_interval 1000 --async_update --rel_part --force_sync_interval 10000 --num_thread 4 --no_save_emb --delimiter ,
 ``

+### Related Work
+Please feel free to check out another paper of ours related to this topic: [Realistic re-evaluation of knowledge graph completion methods: An experimental study](https://dl.acm.org/doi/pdf/10.1145/3318464.3380599)

 ## License

-The dataset and code is made available under the [CC0 1.0 Universal](https://github.com/idirlab/freebases/blob/main/LICENSE).
+The dataset and code are made available under the [CC0 1.0 Universal](https://github.com/idirlab/freebases/blob/main/LICENSE).

 Note: [Freebase Data Dumps](https://developers.google.com/freebase) is provided free of charge for any purpose.
 It is distributed under the [Creative Commons Attribution (aka CC-BY)](http://creativecommons.org/licenses/by/2.5/) and the usage is subject to the [Terms of Service](https://developers.google.com/freebase/terms).